JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
 FreeFileSync is a great open source file synchronization tool.
 Building from source on linux is simple *if* all the necessary dependencies are installed.
-These instruction capture the necessary steps for installing the necessary dependencies for Raspbian (RaspberryPi OS) and compilation of FreeFileSync
+These instruction capture the necessary steps for installing the necessary dependencies for Raspbian (Raspberry Pi OS) and compilation of FreeFileSync

 This version of instruction apply to the following: